-The US and Thailand are last to kickoff the World Cup
+US and Thailand are last to kick off the World Cup

 For the United States, success will be another star above its crest.

 The Americans charged through Canada four years ago to the final, beating Japan 5-2 to raise the trophy.
-Carli Lloyd scored three goals in title game’s first 16 minutes.
+Carli Lloyd scored three goals in the title game’s first 16 minutes.

 The United States is also celebrating the 20-year anniversary of the 1999 team that memorably won the title on home soil, downing China on penalties after a scoreless draw at the Rose Bowl.
 The ’99ers, as they are known, were credited with raising the women’s game in the United States.